friends-of-presta/security-advisories/_posts/2023-10-31-addifyfreegifts.md

 severity: "high (8.8)"
 ---

-In the module "Free Gifts" (addifyfreegifts) from Addify for PrestaShop, a guest can perform SQL injection in affected versions.
+In the module "Free Gifts" (addifyfreegifts) up to version 1.0.2 from Addify for PrestaShop, a guest can perform SQL injection in affected versions.

-This exploit uses a PrestaShop front controller and most attackers can conceal the module controller's path during the exploit, so you will never know within your conventional frontend logs that it exploits this vulnerability. **You will only see "POST /" inside your conventional frontend logs.** Activating the AuditEngine of mod_security (or similar) is the only way to get data to confirm this exploit.

 ## Summary